-The return value for the algebraic solver is an object of type vector, with values which, when plugged in as y make the algebraic function go to 0.
+The return value for the algebraic solver is an object of type vector, with values which, when plugged in as y make the algebraic function go to 0 (approximately, within the specified function tolerance).

 Sizes and parallel arrays

 Certain sizes have to be consistent.
 The initial guess, return value of the solver, and return value of the algebraic function must all be the same size.